epiccurious/jade-diy/README.md

 # Jade Do-It-Yourself Hardware Guide

-This guide is designed for the general user who is not incompetant with computers.
+This guide is designed for the general user who is not incompetant with computers and is looking to secure **less** than $100,000 (in 2023 prices) worth of bitcoin.

 ## What is a Jade?

-Jade is a bitcoin-only hardware wallet that runs 100% on Open Source code.
+[The Blockstream Jade](https://blockstream.com/jade) is a bitcoin-only hardware wallet that runs 100% on Open Source code.

-The firmware that runs Jade can also run other ESP32-based devices, which are listed below.
+The firmware that runs Jade can also run other general purpose hardware that shares the same ESP32 microcontroller.

+## Motivation (Why Should I Follow This Guide?)

+Three words: **supply chain attacks**.

+You understand that the person who sells you hardware for your bitcoin shouldn't know you use it for bitcoin.

+**WARNING:** Do not hold **more** than $100,000 (in 2023 prices) on **any** hardware wallet including the Jade.
+For large amounts, refer to the "Who Should NOT Follow This Guide?" section.

 ## Who Should NOT Follow This Guide?

 1. You want to secure more than $100,000 (in 2023 dollars) worth of bitcoin.
-For large amounts, use multisig with Bitcoin Core on a cheap, dedicated laptop.
-The recommended guide is [the Yeti Level 3 Wallet](https://yeticold.com).
+For large amounts, install Linux yourself on dedicated laptops and use multisig on Bitcoin Core following [a best-practices self-custody guide](https://yeticold.com).

 2. You want to learn how to use the Jade hardware wallet.
 Refer to [the Jade's help center documentation](https://help.blockstream.com/hc/en-us/categories/900000061906-Blockstream-Jade) or [contact Blockstream](https://help.blockstream.com/hc/en-us/requests/new) for software support.

 3. You're a normie who can't be bothered to learn how to operate a computer through the command line.
 We will be using the Terminal console, which some people find scary.
 It's not hard, I promise.

-4. You aren't willing to [use Linux](https://ubuntu.com/tutorials/install-ubuntu-desktop) or macOS.
-(This guide only supports Debian Linux and macOS for now but planning to eventually add support for other Linux distributions.)
+4. You aren't willing to use macOS or [Linux](https://ubuntu.com/tutorials/install-ubuntu-desktop).
+(This guide only supports macOS and Debian Linux for now but will eventually add support for other Linux distributions.)

-## Why Should I Follow This Guide?

-Three words: **supply chain attacks**.

-You understand that the person who sells you hardware for your bitcoin shouldn't know you use it for bitcoin.

-You're looking to secure **less** than $100,000 (in 2023 prices) worth of bitcoin.

-**WARNING:** Do not hold **more** than $100,000 (in 2023 prices) on a hardware wallet running specialized firmware.
-For large amounts, install a grneral-purpose Linux OS yourself on a general-purpose laptop instead.

 ## Overview of Hardware Options